Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 Travel angle is the angle relative to the gun in a perpendicular position within the plane of the weld joint.
 Normal welding conditions in all positions call for a travel angle of 5 to 15 degrees.
 Travel angles beyond 20 to 25 degrees can lead to more spatter, less penetration and general arc instability.

-• Butt weld (a 180-degree joint): Hold the gun at a 90-degree work angle (the same angle from each workpiece), directing the filler metal straight into the joint with a 5- to 15-degree travel angle.
-A small, side-to-side motion with the gun can help fill a large gap or when making multiple passes.
-A slight pause at the side of a weave bead can help avoid undercut.
+• For a butt weld (a 180-degree joint), hold the gun at a 90-degree work angle — the same angle from each workpiece.
+Direct the filler metal straight into the joint with a 5- to 15-degree travel angle.
+A small side-to-side motion with the gun can help fill a large gap or when making multiple passes.
+Pausing slightly at the sides of a weave bead can help avoid undercut.

-• T-joint (a 90-degree joint; the type of weld on this joint is called a fillet weld): Keep the gun at a 45-degree angle, or equal distance from each piece.
-When making multiple weld passes, the work angles change slightly toward one side and then the other.
-This helps avoid uneven weld beads and undercuts.
+• For a T-joint (a 90-degree joint; the type of weld on this joint is called a fillet weld), position the gun at a 45-degree angle, or equal distance from each piece.
+When making multiple weld passes, adjust the work angles slightly toward one side and then the other to avoid uneven weld beads and undercuts.

-• Lap joint (also a fillet weld): Angle the gun between 60 and 70 degrees to direct more heat into the bottom piece of metal.
-The thicker the metal being welded, the greater the angle.
+• For a lap joint (also a fillet weld), angle the gun between 60 and 70 degrees to direct more heat into the bottom piece of metal.
+The thicker the metal being welded, the greater the angle needed to ensure proper penetration and weld quality.
+Welder using 60 degree angle to create a lap joint

 Horizontal position